lizmat/IRC-Client/DESIGN/01-main.md

         Promise.in(60*60).then: {
             $.irc.send:
                 where => 'Zoffix',
-                what => 'I lived for one hour already!", :notice;
+                what => 'I lived for one hour already!', :notice;

             $.irc.emit-custom: 'MY-EVENT', 'One hour passed!';